Abl3t0nnile/website/code-monkey/content/docs/tutorials/setup_website.md

 # Host a GitHub Page with Hugo

-This article is a step-by-step guide to setup a blog page like this one.
-The tools used for this purpose are HUGO, GitHub with GitHub pages and the command line.
-At the end of this tutorial I will cover automated post creation and site updates using shell functions.
-Since I'm using ZSH as my shell - if you're on BASH, these may not work exactly the same for you.
-But everything else on the command line should work the same on either ZSH or BASH.
-This tutorial does not cover HUGO installation or basic git usage.
-If the HUGO commands used in this tutorial work without any error messages you are probably fine.
+This is a brief tutorial on how to set up a [GitHub page](https://pages.github.com) with Hugo as a static content generator.
+It's a simple and easy solution to maintain a personal website and blog.
+Especially if your a coder and used to working with git and the command line.

+{{< details title="Prerequisites" open=true >}}

 {{< hint warning >}}

-The following topics are mandatory and won't be covered in this tutorial
+The following topics are mandatory and won't be covered in this tutorial:

 * A working installation of Hugo
 * Basic git knowledge